 Check here Weekly for Updates/News!!

-*WIN time: students will either be with me, Mrs. Rauch, or Miss Collins from 8-8:30 to work on specific Math skills using iXL online; we will continue to alternate weeks between ELA and math.
-This week, WIN time will only be on Wednesday, Thursday, and Friday; the other mornings we will be preparing to take our state tests.
+*WIN time: students will either be with me, Mrs. Rauch, or Miss Collins from 8-8:30 to work on specific MATH skills using iXL online; we will continue to alternate weeks between ELA and math (wrapping up on May 10)

 Scott BR Book reading: